Welcome to the Rooley Moor Neighbourhood Forum website.

-Forum members are individuals who either live, work or regularly pursue leisure activities (walking, horse riding, cycling, ornithology, fishing, etc.) in the Rooley Moor area.
+Forum members are individuals who either live, work, regularly pursue leisure activities (walking, horse riding, cycling, ornithology, fishing, etc.) or are interested in the Rooley Moor area.
 Members of the forum are all connected to the daily life of the neighbourhood and we know that sometimes the smallest of changes can make a big difference.

 There’s no fee, no commitment and no onus on you to do anything.
 All we ask is that you share our vision of making Rooley Moor neighbourhood a great place to live, work and play!

 18th June 2018 – Our neighbourhood plan has been submitted to RMBC for consideration